EdgeVerve/oe-master-job-executor/README.md

 </pre>

 ## Usage
-The *oe-master-job-executor* module can be used to start any number of "masters", for performing various one-time-on-boot functions/operations.
+The *oe-master-job-executor* module can be used to start any number of *masters*, for performing various one-time-run functions/operations.
-Each such usage creates one master.
-Creation of a master involves providing a name for the lock (or function) and the actual function itself, as shown below:
+Each such usage creates one *master*.
+Creation of a *master* involves providing a **lockName** for the *master* and a **masterJob** object which has the one-time-run function to execute, as shown below:

 ```javascript